-The U.S. Department of Labor has instituted the American Job Center (AJC) to provide for a single access point for persons seeking employment and the State of California has implemented this approach through its AJCC program.
-In conjunction with this program, the Sacramento Works Job Center (SWJC) system has been developed to provide these services in Sacramento County.
+The U.S. Department of Labor has instituted the American Job Centers to provide for a single access point for persons seeking employment, and the State of California has implemented this approach through its America's Job Centers of California (AJCC) program.
+In conjunction with this program, the Sacramento Works Job Center (SWJC) System has been developed to provide these services in Sacramento County.

-The SWJC system career services-basic and individualized-and training services are customer-driven, easily accessible, and customized to meet the specific needs of employers in the region.
+The SWJC System career services-basic and individualized-and training services are neighborhood based, customer-driven, easily accessible, and responsive to the specific needs of job seekers and employers in the region.
 In addition, services are comprehensive and performance-based.
-The system unites business, education, community and public agencies to meet the needs of employers and job seekers through a comprehensive range of workforce development activities, and strategic partnerships.
+The system unites business, education, community and public agencies to meet the needs of job seekers and employers through a comprehensive range of workforce development activities and strategic partnerships.
 SWJC system job seekers have universal access to a variety of tools and services including assessments, career coaching, labor market information, job search assistance, education and skills training, including on-the-job training, customized training, and vocational training.
-SWJC system staff provide services and outreach to job seekers, including special populations, such as dislocated workers, veterans, justice involved, immigrants, refugees, high-risk youth, low-income and individuals with disabilities.
+SWJC system staff provide services and outreach to job seekers, including special populations, such as dislocated workers, veterans, justice involved, immigrants, refugees, disadvantaged youth, low-income, public assistance, and individuals with disabilities.

 III.
-ALLOWABLE ACTIVITIES -
+ALLOWABLE ACTIVITIES

-Services being solicited under this RFP are Basic and Individualized Career and follow-up services intended to prepare low-skilled adults and/or dislocated workers to successfully enter and complete post-secondary education and/or a career in an approved cluster/sector, and improve long-term employment outcomes for individuals accessing services.
+Services being solicited under this RFP are Basic and Individualized Career, Follow-up, and Employer Services intended to prepare under-skilled adults and/or dislocated workers to successfully enter and complete postsecondary education and/or a career in an approved cluster/sector, and improve long-term employment outcomes for individuals accessing services.

-Proposers seeking funds under this RFP must demonstrate that the Basic and Individualized Career and follow-up services proposed will align, coordinate, integrate and support the SWJC system.
-Proposed services must support skills development, the attainment of industry-recognized/industry relevant credentials and degrees, and prioritize career pathways in high demand sectors.
-Proposers must demonstrate their ability to recruit and identify low-skilled job seekers and at-risk vulnerable populations, and provide them with services necessary for entry into career pathways in high demand or high growth industry sectors/clusters in the region.
-In addition, proposers must demonstrate their ability to provide follow-up services for 12 months after a customer's entry into unsubsidized employment, which are critical to ensuring long-term employment success.
+Proposers seeking funds under this RFP must demonstrate that the services proposed will align, coordinate, integrate and support the SWJC System.
+Proposed services must support skills development, the attainment of industry-recognized/industry relevant credentials, and prioritize career pathways in high demand sectors.
+Proposers must demonstrate their ability to recruit and identify under-skilled job seekers and at-risk vulnerable populations, and provide them with services necessary for entry into career pathways in high demand or high growth industry sectors/clusters in the region.
+In addition, proposers must demonstrate their ability to provide Follow-up Services for 12 months after a customer's entry into unsubsidized employment, which is critical to ensuring long-term employment success.

 Proposers are strongly encouraged to deliver services in geographic areas of chronic and concentrated poverty, high unemployment, limited educational attainment, and other economic and social indicators of vulnerable communities.
 Services may be delivered through physical SWJCs or at alternate locations where job seekers congregate.
-In order to better connect with underserved communities, SETA is encouraging proposals that can deliver and connect job seekers to services at multiple locations outside of a physical Job Center environment.
+In order to better connect with underserved communities, SETA is encouraging applications that can deliver and connect job seekers to services at multiple locations outside of a physical Job Center environment.

-Workforce Investment and Opportunity Act (WIOA), Title I Adult and Dislocated Worker Program PY 2020-2021 Allowable Activities Career Services - Basic Career Services - Individualized Training Services Activity Outreach/ Intake/ Orientation Initial Assessment Eligibility Job Search and Placement Referral/ Coordination Labor Market Information Program Information Technology Resources Comprehensive Assessment Individual Employment Plan Counseling Career Planning Short-term Pre-vocational Services Internship/ Work Experience Workforce Preparation Activities Financial Literacy Support Services English Language Acquisition Case Management Scholarship/ Individual Training Account On-the-Job Training Pre-apprenticeship/Apprenticeship Entrepreneurial Training Occupational Skills Training Job Readiness Training Combined Workplace/Classroom Training Incumbent Worker Training Follow-up Services Business Services
+Workforce Investment and Opportunity Act (WIOA), Title I Adult and Dislocated Worker Programs PY 2024-2025

+Allowable Activities Career Services - Basic Career Services - Individualized Training Services Activity Outreach/ Intake/ Orientation Initial Assessment Eligibility Job Search and Placement Referral/ Coordination Labor Market Information Program Information Technology Resources Comprehensive/ Specialized Individual Employment Plan Counseling Career Planning Short-term Pre-vocational Services Internship/ Work Experience (unpaid) Workforce Preparation Activities Financial Literacy Support Services English Language Acquisition Case Management Scholarship/Individual Training Account On-the-Job Training Pre-/Apprenticeship Entrepreneurial Training Occupational Skills Training Job Readiness Training Combined Workplace/Classroom Training Incumbent Worker Training Follow-up Services Employer Services Shaded areas are not be aded areas are not being solicited under this RFP